-- c. death of a near relative, which may include spouse, child, parent, sibling, parents-in-law, grandparent, aunt or uncle.
+c. death of a near relative, which may include spouse, child, parent, sibling, parents-in-law, grandparent, aunt or uncle.
 If a teacher has lived in the same household with an individual for any extended period of time, this portion of the leave policy shall apply.
-The usual number of days is to be three (3) days for the metropolitan area, and five (5) days in cases where considerable travel is involved; - d. a teacher, for the purpose of adoption, may use from his/her accumulated paid leave allowance, a maximum of six (6) calendar weeks, from the date of the adoption, for any work days lost during the said six (6) calendar week period.
-Requests for time in excess of the above, shall be made through the procedure provided in Article X, B, 2, b, (child care); - e. other reasons approved by the superintendent's or designee's office. - 3.
+The usual number of days is to be three (3) days for the metropolitan area, and five (5) days in cases where considerable travel is involved;

+- d. other reasons approved by the superintendent's or designee's office. - 3.
 Paid leave days shall have no cash value to the teacher who resigns or retires from the school system, except as set forth in Section E below, nor shall such a teacher carry over accumulated paid leave to any subsequent employment in the District unless that teacher has resumed responsibilities under a regular teaching contract and has not accepted termination pay. - 4.
 The Board, for each school year covered by this Agreement, shall contribute three hundred twenty-five (325) paid leave days to a Sick Leave Bank for the duration of the Agreement.
 Unused bank days in one school year may be carried over to the next school year, but in no event shall the carryover of days plus the three hundred twenty-five (325) Board contributed days ever exceed four hundred (400) days at the beginning of any one school year. - a.
-When a teacher has been absent due to a personal illness or injury for fifteen (15) days within a school year due to the same or a directly related disability and exhausts his/her paid sick leave provided in this Article, he/she shall be eligible to apply to the Sick Leave Bank coverage for the remaining school days of his/her disability during the current school year or until his/her eligibility for longterm-disability insurance, whichever occurs first.
+When a teacher has been absent and unable to work due to a personal illness or injury for fifteen (15) days as verified in writing by his/her health care provider within a school year due to the same or a directly related disability and exhausts his/her paid sick leave provided in this Article, he/she shall be eligible to apply to the Sick Leave Bank coverage for the remaining school days of his/her disability during the current school year or until his/her eligibility for long- term-disability insurance, whichever occurs first.
 Sick Leave Bank benefits shall be paid, based upon the teacher's contractual salary rate.
 Insurance benefits will be continued for the teacher during the Sick Leave Bank benefit period. - b.
 If there are any remaining days left in the sick bank at the end of a school year and after the seventy-five (75) days have been carried over to the next school year, teachers may request days from the Sick Bank for extenuating circumstances pertaining to family illness absences.
-If any days are available, said days shall be equally distributed retroactively to those members requesting family illness sick bank days.
+If any days are available, said days shall be equally distributed retroactively to those members requesting family illness sick bank days. - c.

-- c.
 The Sick Leave Bank shall be administered by the Joint Committee. - d.
 Illness or injury of a teacher causing absence of less than fifteen (15) school days duration after the exhaustion of said teacher's paid leave with a request for use of the Sick Leave Bank may be submitted to the Joint Committee, and the use of the Bank recommended if there is sufficient evidence of financial hardship to the teacher. - e.
 The administration of the Sick Leave Bank is not subject to the Grievance Procedure.